basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 1. Make certain that the original Riak Search (version 1) and link walking are not required.
 Enabling security will break this functionality.
+2. If you are using SSL certificates, make sure that the appropriate certs have been generated and that the node's [[configuration files]] point to the [[right paths|Authentication and Authorization#Certificate-Configuration]]
 2. Define [[users|Authentication and Authorization#User-Management]]
    and, optionally, groups
 3. Define an [[authentication source|Authentication and